 Even Felix a little bit toward the end.
 His whole day has been going about as badly as it can possibly go, and all he can muster to complain about it is "I am just so...so CROSS with you!"

 Woolseyism: In the English version, Felix says "I'm hopless, this is hopeless!" when drowning in chocolate with Calhoun.
-However, in the Swedish dub, "jump" and "hope" is the same word, "hopp" in any definition.
-So they would be the same word; "Jag är hopplös, det här är hopplöst", which is the exact translation of the English line, but more fitting and with more alike words.
+However, in the Swedish dub, "jump/hop" and "hope" is the same word, "hopp" in any definition, and hopeless is "hopplös".
+So they would be the same word; "Jag är hopplös, det här är hopplöst", which is the exact translation of the English line, the words are just more identical.

 There's another clever one in the same dub.
-When Ralph later meets King Candy, he says that he will lock him in his "fungeon".
+When Ralph later meets King Candy, King Candy threatens to lock him in the Fungeon.
 In Swedish, dungeon is "fängelsehåla", and "kola" is a type of candy, so he says "fängelsekola" instead.